quii/learn-go-with-tests/context.md

 Software often kicks off long-running, resource-intensive processes (often in goroutines).
 If the action that caused this gets cancelled or fails for some reason you need to stop these processes in a consistent way through your application.

-If you dont manage this your snappy Go application that you're so proud of could start having difficult to debug performance problems.
+If you don't manage this your snappy Go application that you're so proud of could start having difficult to debug performance problems.

 In this chapter we'll use the package `context` to help us manage long-running processes.